vueneue/docs/docs/reference/process.md

 # Process variables

-Thanks to Webpack and his DefinePlugin, this starter inject some useful variables in your project ton handle some conditions based on build or environment context.
+Thanks to Webpack and his DefinePlugin, this starter inject some useful variables in your project to handle some conditions based on build or environment context.

 List of defined variables :